percona/pmm-doc/docs/setting-up/client/mysql.md

 ## Add a service

-You can add a MySQL service with the user interface or on the command line.
+When you have configured your database server, you can add a MySQL service with the user interface or on the command line.

+When adding a service with the command line, you must use the `pmm-admin --query-source=SOURCE` option to match the source you've chosen and configured the database server for.

+With the PMM user interface, you select *Use performance schema*, or deselect it to use *slow query log*.

 ### With the user interface